fx-long/CEOELA/README.md

 Fu Xing Long, Bas van Stein, Moritz Frenzel, Peter Krause, Markus Gitterle, and Thomas Bäck.
 2022.
 Learning the Characteristics of Engineering Optimization Problems with Applications in Automotive Crash.
 In Genetic and Evolutionary Computation Conference (GECCO ’22), July 9–13, 2022, Boston, MA, USA.
 ACM, New York, NY, USA, 10 pages. https://doi.org/10.1145/3512290.3528712

+## Contact

+If you have any suggestions or ideas, or if you encounter any problems while running the code, please use the issue tracker or send me an e-mail (f.x.long@liacs.leidenuniv.nl).